-Item No Assessment Requirement Comment Audit Classification Minister 's Conditions of Approval PA 08_0144 3.4 The Proponent shall prepare and implement Extraction Plans for any second workings to be mined to the satisfaction of the Secretary.
-Each Extraction Plan must: (a) be prepared by a team of suitably qualified and experienced persons whose appointment has been endorsed by the Secretary; (b) be approved by the Secretary before the Proponent carries out any of the second workings covered by the Secretary before the Proponent carries out any of the second workings covered by the Secretary before the Proponent carries out any of the second workings covered by the Secretary before the Proponent carries out any of the second workings covered by the Secretary before the Proponent carries out any and any associated surface development; (d) include detailed performance indicators for each of the performance measures in Tables 1 and 2; (e) provide revised predictions of the potential subsidence effects, subsidence impacts and/or environmental consequences; (g) include the following to the satisfaction of DRE: a Coal Resource Recovery Plan that demonstrates effective recovery of the available resource; a Subsidence Monitoring Program to: provide data to assist with the management of the risks associated with subsidence; validate the subsidence predictions; and and/or environmental consequences; a built Features: Management Plan to manage the potential subsidence impacts and/or environmental consequences; a built features; and has been prepared following appropriate consultation with the owner/s of potentially affected features; a Public Safety Management Plan to manage the potential subsidence impacts and/or environmental consequences of the proposed second workings, and which: a Actinesses in appropriate every for ground and the second second workings. a Public Safety Management Plan to ensure public safety in the mining area; and appropriate revisions to the Landscape Man During the auditor inspection significant surface cracking due to mine subsidence was observed that appears to lie outside of the subsidence predictions provided for LW107 to LW110.
-The Land Management Plan requires permanent cracks greater than 330 mm to be investigated and the subsidence predictions updated.
+Assessment Requirement Comment Audit Classification Response/Action Conditions of Approval PA 08_0144 (a) be prepared by a team of suitably qualified and experienced persons whose appointment has been endorsed by the Secretary; (b) be approved by the Secretary before the Proponent carries out any of the second workings covered by the plan; (c) include detailed plans of the proposed first and second workings and any associated surface development; (d) include detailed performance indicators for each of the performance measures in Tables 1 and 2; (e) provide revised predictions of the potential subsidence effects, subsidence impacts During the auditor inspection significant surface cracking due to mine subsidence was observed that appears to lie outside of the subsidence predictions provided for LW107 to LW110.
+The Land Management Plan requires permanent cracks greater than 50 mm to be remediated by ripping or filling and cracks greater than 330 mm to be investigated and the subsidence predictions updated.
 There are many cracks that exceed 50mm (around 50% of all cracks records provided to the auditor) and most of these have no documented treatment.
 There are eight cracks out of the 73 provided to the auditor that exceed 330 mm in width.
 None of these cracks are shown to have been investigated or treated.
-NC

-NCO should review the subsidence monitoring program deliverables of the Land Management Plan LW107 - LW110 and the TARP.
+NC NC NCO should review the subsidence monitoring progradeliverables of the Land Management Plan LW107 - LW110 and the TARP.